mariaespu/cafeandcowork/data/barcelona/itnig-cafe.md

 images:
   - inside.jpg
 review:
-  en: This cafe is run by Syra coffee, which is a popular chain of cafe in Spain.
-The building is a coworking space / startup community called itnig, but the cafe is open to public with a plenty of seats.
-The WiFi is workable but not the fastest.
-Also, there are not so many comfortable seats to sit for the entire day, especially if you're alone.
-If you can't get the table seats, you only get the high stools or the weird mattress seats.
-There's not many power outlets as well.
-Also, in the after noon, the sun light gets bit too much and can get quite hot inside.
+  en: This coffee shop is managed by Syra coffee, a popular chain of coffee shops in Spain.
+The building is a coworking space/startup community called itnig, which you can book from one day to as long as you need.
+The cafeteria is open to the public with plenty of seating.
+WiFi works well.
+Also, there is plenty of comfortable seating to sit in throughout the day, especially if you are alone.
+There are power outlets so you can charge your computer.
+During the central hours of the day there is very good light.
 ---